4M01/blog1/content/post/groovy/Groovy-Read-Json-file-using-JSONSlurper.md

 To set parser level to Relax level, you need just an additional import - `import groovy.json.JsonParserType `

-Example: Handle not so proper JSON in Groovy:
+**Example 7: Handle not so proper JSON in Groovy:

 ```
 import groovy.json.JsonParserType